10 Personality Traits of a Democratic Leader

 This type of leader is not stuck in time.
 Inflexibility is not his only familiar functioning mode.
 Learn and evolve, all the time.
 Move deadlines, adjust budgets, innovate, mold, and sculpt daily.

-You don’t need to actively pursue to become a great leader, entrepreneur, or manager.
+You don’t need to actively pursue becoming a great leader, entrepreneur, or manager.

 It is enough to give the initial impulse and let chances, people and resources step forward.
 A democratic mind can help you occasionally let go of your ambition and let the space fill in for itself.

-There is a very strong prejudice over fun at work.
-“All work and no fun” goes the proverbial wisdom in the famous saying.
+There is a very strong prejudice against fun at work.
+“All work and no play” goes the proverbial wisdom in the famous saying.

 Is the stereotype that work cannot be fun true?
 You know that you can produce serious results and still have lots of fun doing that, maybe even more so.